poletaevvlad/CubeLang/docs/statements.md

 ![](./diagrams/out/functions.svg)

 *Note:* Variables and functions declared outside the function are not visible inside the function.
-All functions declared in cubelang can be pure or only mutate collection arguments.
-Recursion is not possible in cubelang.
+All functions declared in CubeLang can be pure or only mutate collection arguments.
+Recursion is not possible in CubeLang.
 This limitation may change in the future versions of the language.

 Function may return a value.
 The type of return value must be specified in function signature.
 To stop the execution of the function and return a value `return` keyword is used.
 If `return` statement was not executed, return type's default value is returned.